ntanej3/CityTrafficSimulator/README.md

 ## All Sources Used:

-No prior pedestrian simulation models were consulted prior to designing this program.
+No pedestrian simulation models were consulted prior to designing this program.
 However, further reading and alternative approaches to such modeling might be found at:

 Mehdi Moussaïd, Niriaska Perozo, Simon Garnier, Dirk Helbing, and Guy Theraulaz (2010), "The walking behaviour of pedestrian social groups and its impact on crowd dynamics" *PLoS One*, [10.1371/journal.pone.0010047](https://doi.org/10.1371/journal.pone.0010047).